You Were Just Diagnosed With Adult ADHD. Now What?

 Deep Dives

-Beyond the basics — topics that deserve more than a paragraph.
+The parts of an adult diagnosis that deserve more than a paragraph.

 Rejection Sensitive Dysphoria